Waffle Fries in the Air Fryer

 Frozen waffle fries in air fryer basket

-Tips for Cooking Frozen Waffle Fries
+Sauce Ideas for Waffle Fries

 Air Fryer waffle fries on a serving tray with nacho cheese in the middle